joshbegley/nyt-latest/README.md

 `Scroll down for hints and conversation about the puzzle for Monday, July 20, 2026.`\
 https://www.nytimes.com/2026/07/19/crosswords/wordle-review-1857.html

-**Iran War Live Updates: Another U.S. Service Member Is Killed as Two Sides Edge Toward Wider War**\
+**Iran War Live Updates: Another U.S. Service Member Is Killed as War Expands**\
-`The Pentagon said a service member was killed in northern Iraq on Saturday while troops disposed of an Iranian drone.
-It also said “unidentified remains” had been found in Jordan, where an earlier attack had left two soldiers dead and another missing.`\
+`The Pentagon said a service member was killed in northern Iraq while troops disposed of an Iranian drone.
+It also said “unidentified remains” were found in Jordan, where an earlier attack had left two soldiers dead and another missing.`\
 https://www.nytimes.com/live/2026/07/19/world/iran-war-strikes-trump-hormuz

 **World Cup Updates: ‘I Can’t Believe We Get to Be Here,’ Say Fans Watching the Final**\